ajaxloadmore/ajax-load-more-for-relevanssi/README.txt

 Contributors: dcooney
 Plugin URI: https://connekthq.com/plugins/ajax-load-more/extensions/relevanssi/
 Donate link: https://connekthq.com/donate/
-Tags: ajax load more, search, relevanssi, search results, filter, ajax, infinite scroll Requires at least: 3.6
+Tags: ajax load more, search, relevanssi, ajax relevanssi, filter, ajax Requires at least: 3.6
 Tested up to: 5.7.0
-Stable tag: 1.0.1
+Stable tag: 1.0.2
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 An Ajax Load More extension that adds compatibility with Relevanssi.

 == Description ==
 **Ajax Load More for Relevanssi** is a tiny extension that provides the functionality for returning [Relevanssi](https://en-ca.wordpress.org/plugins/relevanssi/) query results to [Ajax Load More](https://wordpress.org/plugins/ajax-load-more/) for infinite scrolling.

 The extension works by providing a connection point between Ajax Load More and Relevanssi and is available for users running at least Ajax Load More 2.13.0.

 = Implementation Steps =
 1. Activate plugin.
 2. Create Ajax Load More shortcode with a unique ID parameter.
 3. Add custom `alm_query_args` filter to your theme functions.php - [Learn More](https://connekthq.com/plugins/ajax-load-more/extensions/relevanssi/#how-it-works).